-Your thumbnails are after all the first thing that a potential viewer sees.
-If they’re bad, hardly anyone is going to click through to watch your video.
+Your thumbnails are, after all, the first thing that a potential viewer sees.
+If they’re bad, hardly anyone will click through to watch your video.

-This is where Canva comes in though, the easiest way to create thumbnails that standout & pop.
+This is where Canva comes in, though; the easiest way to create thumbnails that stand out and pop.

-When it comes to free tools for YouTubers you really don’t have to look very far for some of the best.
+When it comes to free tools for YouTubers, you don’t have to look very far for some of the best.
 YouTube itself provides a variety of useful tools & resources to help you become a success on the platform.

-From the YouTube Creator Academy to the very detailed analytics you can find in your YouTube Creator Studio, you’ll be able to learn a lot about what to do to grow & how your audience reacts by paying attention to what YouTube provides you with.
+From the YouTube Creator Academy to the very detailed analytics you can find in your YouTube Creator Studio, you’ll learn a lot about what to do to grow & how your audience reacts by paying attention to what YouTube provides you.

 Another useful tool is the YT Studio app on Android or iOS devices.
-This mobile app allows you to edit titles, descriptions, tags, etc. without having to log in via your computer.
-You will also be able to harness some analytics & check your stats whilst on the go or when you wake up.
+This mobile app allows you to edit titles, descriptions, tags, etc., without logging in via your computer.
+You will also be able to harness some analytics & check your stats while on the go or when you wake up.

-Similar to TubeBuddy, VidIQ allows you to gather statistics and information about your competition and rank higher through the use of SEO.
+Like TubeBuddy, VidIQ allows you to gather statistics and information about your competition and rank higher through SEO.

 VidIQ is also a free extension & offers a few useful additional features.

-My favorite is the ability to see the subscriber count of people that comment on videos without having to visit their channel.
-This can be very useful if you’re looking to connect and collaborate with people within your niche.
+My favorite is the ability to see the subscriber count of people commenting on videos without visiting their channel.
+This can be very useful if you want to connect and collaborate with people within your niche.

 You’ll also be able to see the like ratios for videos in search results, which can be a useful tool if you’re looking for video ideas, as you can find videos that rank well but have poor ratios, see what people don’t like about them, and then create better or more comprehensive videos.

-I already mentioned how YouTube provides some great free tools to their users, another one of these is the YouTube Audio Library.
+I already mentioned how YouTube provides some great free tools to its users, another one of these is the YouTube Audio Library.

-It’s pretty self-explanatory… it’s a library of free music which you can use in your videos.
+It’s pretty self-explanatory… it’s a library of free music you can use in your videos.

-Just remember to pay attention to the attribution as some tracks require you to include a link in your description.
+Remember to pay attention to the attribution, as some tracks require you to include a link in your description.

-You will also find a variety of different sound effects, which can add some spark to your videos.
+You will also find various sound effects, which can add some spark to your videos.